DaanIdsinga/MscThesis/B) Scenariobuilding/4) Update Wflow_sbm/README.md

 In this case, each scenario has a different data catalog file.
 Herein, the crs, datatype, driver, filesystem, path and nodata value have to be defined.
 An example:

 ![image](https://github.com/DaanIdsinga/MscThesis/assets/144466847/9b279467-485f-4cbb-9728-1965864b0c37)

+## Step 3: Run Notebook

+Execute the steps in the corresponding Notebook